mattfreed/IDD-Fa19-Lab3/README.md

 # Data Logger (and using cool sensors!)

-*A lab report by MAtt.
+A lab report by Matt.
 W. Freed

 ## In The Report